LucaBigi/Spacecraft-collision-avoidance/README.md

    - **numpy/pandas** for efficient data handling and numerical computation
    - **matplotlib/seaborn** for visualization and result analysis

-The final pipeline adopts a multi-layer modular architecture:
+The final pipeline adopts a multi-stage modular architecture:
    - 56 Support Vector Machines (SVMs) coordinated through voting and consensus strategies
    - Specialized classifiers to handle uncertain or borderline events
    - A regression module for continuous risk estimation of high-risk cases